cedricfrancoys/betterfinance-doc/user-manual.md

 Articles are accessible through the **Communication** section.
 Each article consists of the following fields:

-* Featured Image: should always be present and have a ratio of 3:2 (e.g. 500 x 333);
+* Featured Image: for better user experience, it should always be present;
-* Title: should be short enought to fit on 2 lines (approx. max 35 chars.);
+* Title: the full title of the article;
-* Content: the article itself (can be HTML formated), prefer using the featured image over embedded images in the content;
+* Content: the article itself (can be HTML formated), you should prefer using the featured image over embedded images in the content;
 * Category : the category the publication belongs to (see below for more details);
-* Brand : a meta category to attach a publication to one the BF brands (EuroShareHolders, EuroInvestors, EuroFinUSe);
+* Brand : a meta category to attach a publication to one the BF brands (EuroShareHolders, EuroInvestors, EuroFinUse);
 * Type : the type of the article, according to the **Communication** section ("Blog entry", "News", "Press coverage");
 * Author : the author of the article ("Better Finance" is set by default);